Turkmen cuisine: Fish

 Fish forms part of the traditional diet of Turkmen tribes residing near the Caspian Sea and along the Amu Darya.
 The Caspian Turkmen recipes call for both grilling and frying fish, but serving with "sesame, rice, apricots, raisins, pomegranate juice."

 Foreign influences

 Restaurants in Turkmenistan often also serve Russian fare such as pelmeni, buckwheat (grechka), golubtsy, and a wide variety of mayonnaise-based salads.
 The potato and tomato, both introduced from the New World, are widely used in meal preparation.
 Urban steakhouses have appeared in Ashgabat, the capital city.

+In Turkmen cities of Iran, some restaurants serve common Persian foods such as Jujeh kabab and Chelow kabab, and some shops only cook kebabs and inner organs like liver and fat, which are cooked with skewers on mangal as in kebab shops in other parts of Iran.